CPAN-Security/security.metacpan.org/docs/supplychain-sbom.md

 | 🟨 | SBOM Location                  | No       | URL          | bom.components.externalReferences[].bom                |      | CRA-AII(9)                         |

-#### Archivist
+#### Containerizer

 Operates within a [Package Ecosystem](#package-ecosystem), creating containers.
 Builds, installs package dependencies and creates container images from a base images.

 > [!NOTE]
-> * FIXME – "Archivist" isn't an obvious and descriptive name for the role that creates container images.
+> * FIXME – "Containerizer" probably isn't the best name for the role that creates container images.
 If you have suggestions for a better single-word name for this role, that isn't ambiguous or obscure, then please reach out!
 > * FIXME – Flesh out details

 | Do | Field name                     | Required | Data type    | CycloneDX 1.6                                          | SPDX | Required by                        |